slamby/slamby-api/README.md

 Tip: you can limit it in each request header also.
 Check it in the API documentation.

+### `SlambyApi__RequestsLimiting__MaxConcurrentRequests`

+Default value: `50`

+With this setting you can set up a Maximum Concurrent Request number.
+If there are more concurrent requests than this number, the API will response with HTTP Status Code 503 (Service Unavailable).

 ## Issues

 We use GitHub issues to track public bugs.
 Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.